LutherNavigator/manual/markdown/admin.md

 - **Version**: the site version.

 There is also an option to reset each of the variables to their original values.

+### Registration Approval

+Upon creating an account, users will receive an email containing a link to verify their account.
+Once verified, they will wait for their account to be approved by an admin.
+On the registration approval page, admins will see a list of users who are waiting to be verified.
+Admins should check the details shown to confirm that the user has entered valid information.
+There are buttons provided which permit admins to approve or deny each account.
+In either case, an email will be sent to the user alerting them about their account.
+If an account is denied, admins will be prompted for a reason, which will be sent in the email.

+### Post Approval

+After creating a post, users will notice that the only people who can view the post are themselves and admins.
+This will continue to be the case until the post has been approved by an admin.
+The process for reviewing posts is essentially the same as the process for reviewing user accounts.
+The page provides several pieces of information about each post, but admins should view the post itself.
+The first field shown is the post ID, which, for convenience, is also a link to the post.
+Like with account verification, an email will be sent to the post creator, and a reason will be requested if the post is not approved.